Myanmar court convicts Suu Kyi of vote fraud, adds jail time | Politics

 Although there is little support for the army's power grab and skepticism about its claims, they were not alone in criticizing the election, even before the vote took place.

-The bedrock problem with Myanmar's democracy is that the country's 2008 constitution, drafted under a previous army-led government, reserves 25 percent of seats in parliament for unelected military officials and grants the military control of key government ministries.
+The bedrock problem with Myanmar's democracy is that the country's 2008 constitution, drafted under a previous army-led government, reserves 25% of seats in parliament for unelected military officials and grants the military control of key government ministries.

-Independent rights groups had criticized the disenfranchisement of the Muslim Rohingya ethnic minority and the cancellation of the vote in certain areas under Suu Kyi's first government.

 A lack of transparency raised questions about the impartiality of the commission, which was appointed by Suu Kyi's government.